 Special subject courses

-Courses are offered in defined topics in art, architecture, history, literature, economics and science.
+Courses are offered in defined topics in art, architecture, history, literature, religion, trade and health.
 You choose two courses per week, each has five sessions.
 Courses are led by recognised experts from the University and other British universities.

 11.00am – 12.30pm